Marsgate/mctp-autonomous/README.md

 # mctp-autonomous
-This is a programming skills run library for minecraft turning point which can be found [here](https://github.com/OpenGGEngine/TurningPoint)
+This is a autonomous programming library for [minecraft turning point.](https://github.com/OpenGGEngine/TurningPoint) It was made with python and autohotkey, and allows users to program completly autonomous in-game movements.

 ## Setup
 1. Install [autohotkey](https://www.autohotkey.com/)